 - Wireless access.

-- Helpdesk support available by email, phone and on a no-appointment, walk-in basis.
+- IT Service Desk support available by email, phone and on a no-appointment, walk-in basis.

 - Computer training.
 Instruction for the software you use in your program, and general training for your laptop.